burger

 Your message has been sent.
 Thank you for suggesting an improvement to this FAQ.

-This guide explains how to modify an email address within a Mail Service in case you want to edit, for example, the spelling of the part coming before the at sign @ of your email address (= the prefix).
+This guide explains how to modify an email address within a Mail Service in case you want to edit the spelling of the part coming before the at sign @ of your email address (= the prefix).

 Preamble

-• This can be useful for addresses in the “first.last” format in case of a change of last name (for example, marriage) or simply a change in spelling.
+• This can be useful for addresses “firstname.lastname” in case of a change of surname (e.g. marriage) or simply a spelling change.

-• To modify the part of your email address that comes after the at sign @, refer to this other guide.
+• To rather modify the part of your email address coming after the at sign @, refer to this other guide.

-To change from an email address in the form adresse1@domain.xyz …
+To go from an email address of the form adresse1@domain.xyz …

 … to a renamed address adresse2@domain.xyz…

-… and given that it is not possible to simply change the spelling of an email address, you need to…
+… and given that it is not possible to simply modify the spelling of an email address, you need to…

-• then, if you are using a software/mail client, reconfigure your mail settings
+• then in case of using a software/email client, reconfigure your email settings

-• and optionally in Mail modify the sending address in the Signature section
+• and possibly in Mail modify the sending address in the Signature section

-2. … or create a second email address with the new format
+2. … or create a second email address with the new wording

 • then move the messages from one to the other.